 As students mature, we build upon their creativity to produce more analytical and comparative responses to literature so that by the end of GCSE all students can independently respond to all texts with confidence and skill.

-At KS3, Students take part in an annual Readathon raising over £1,000 for children’s charities, and can go on regular theatre trips.
-We invite theatre companies into School to do workshops on Shakespeare when appropriate.
-Drama lessons in the Drama Studio take place in all year groups.
+Students take part in an annual Readathon raising nearly £2,000 for children’s charities, and can go on regular theatre trips.
+We invite theatre companies into school to do workshops on Shakespeare when appropriate.
 There are also weekly private reading sessions in the library to extend and maintain a good reading habit where boys are expected to read at least one book per month outside of the classroom and then update a reading log in their Study Guide.
 Regular shared readings of poetry are also incorporated into the wider reading scheme.

 Whilst literature is the central focus of many lessons boys will develop analytical skills in responding to media and non-literary texts.
 They will develop confidence in speaking and listening in integrated KS3 Drama as well as exploring key issues in media texts.
-Exam performance and individual progress is developed through regular testing of key skills alongside creativity in the classroom.
+Exam performance and individual progress are developed through regular testing of key skills alongside creativity and analysis in the classroom.
 These will be assessed in controlled conditions tests and an annual examination, as well as homework tasks so that examinations skills and independent learning is fully developed.

-Mr D Gould (Head of Dept), Mrs H Burns, Mrs J Corp, Mr J Eaves, Mrs C Fernandez, Ms K Johnson, Mrs S Rose, Mrs R Lovera (2nd in Dept), and Mrs G Welford, Mrs D Price, and Mrs N Phipps.
+Mr D Gould (Head of Dept), Mrs H Burns, Mrs J Corp, Mr J Eaves, Mrs C Fernandez, Ms K Johnson, Mrs S Rose, Mrs R Lovera (2nd in Dept), and Mrs G Welford.

 For further information please contact the Head of Department via the School Office: